KWRP/Planner/README.md

 Display the current month by default.<br />
 Stores events locally on the device.<br />
 Displays the events in a selected day.<br />
+Allows you to update stored events. <br />
+Allows you to remove stored events. <br />
+Has innovatively intense colour schemes <br />
+Events can be repeated daily, weekly, monthy, and yearly <br />

 ## How to:<br />